-We are happy to announce our 2018-19 Refreshing the Spirit of the Work workshop series.
-This year we will host series of small, local workshops in the Champlain Valley of Vermont.
-While a bit different from Narrative Camp, these offerings are guaranteed to be infused with the Vermont spirit of collaboration, restoration, and down-to-earth outdoor fun.
+We are happy to announce our 2018-19 Refreshing the Spirit of the Work series.
+This year, we’re focusing on small, local workshops in the Champlain Valley of Vermont as well as Narrative Camp on Lake Champlain.
+These offerings are guaranteed to be infused with the Vermont spirit of collaboration, restoration, and down-to-earth outdoor fun.

 Workshops & Gatherings 2018-2019

 Narrative Reverberations: Community Conversations Around the World and Across Generations

 June 14-21, 2019 (4 or 7 day options)

 Narrative Camp 2019 will bring together a diverse blend of practitioners & teachers of different ages and different languages from around the world to take turns interviewing each other about the past, present and future of Narrative Therapy.
 We think of this Narrative Camp as a Definitional Ceremony, with several of us approaching retirement being interviewed by younger folks, some of whom know each other personally.
 We will then reverse the process to interview fresher voices in the field about what excites them most about directions in their work.
 At other times, participants will join up in different cottages around shared narrative themes.
 We offer options for a weeklong or four day stay on Lake Champlain.
 Please read below for the description and then fill out the questionnaire as soon as possible to help us reserve our cottages and firm up our plans.

 A Narrative Approach to Therapeutic Conversations at the End of Life

 This one-day workshop began our new Refreshing the Spirit of the Work series of small Vermont workshops in the Champlain Valley.
 What a gift!
 We will post more reflections shortly.